 I was half tempted to defy her and stay put but I suddenly recalled a recent event where Jolene stole all her little brother's action figures and held them hostage until he had finished all his homework and projects for that week and the next.
-I shuddered: the poor boy had suffered quite a bit.
-There were original Spiderman and X-Men action figures among his collection, ones that even guys of my age would die for.
-That certain event made me grudgingly turn away from Jolene –but not before giving her a full-fledged I-hate-you-you-dumb-ass glare – and proceed cautiously towards the girl.
+I shuddered: there were original Spiderman and X-Men action figures among his collection, ones that even guys of my age would die for.
+That certain event made me grudgingly turn away from Jolene – but not before giving her a caustic glare, to which she simply gestured violently – and proceed cautiously towards the girl.

 "Um, hi…?" she ventured, clearly uncertain as to what was happening.
 I flushed again.

-"I'm sorry," I rushed, suddenly getting the confidence to just speak frankly.
+"I'm sorry," I rushed out.
 "I was, um, looking at you a while back and my friend told me to come and talk to you.
 She's, um, watching us right now."
 I threw a discreet glance over my shoulder and confirmed it.
-The girl in front of me looked as well and giggled a little.

 "Ah," she said.
 "Why exactly were you looking at me?"